geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

 You can find this dataset in `workshop/exercises/data/tartu/bathingwater-estonia.csv`.

-This exercise consists of two steps:

-* adjust `workshop/exercises/pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
+This exercise consists of adjusting `workshop/exercises/pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
-* ensure that pygeoapi can find and connect to the data file

-We will use the `workshop/exercises/docker-compose.yml` file provided.

 ## Verify the existing Docker Compose config

 Before making any changes, we will make sure that the initial Docker Compose setup provided to you is actually working.
-Two files are relevant:

-* `workshop/exercises/docker-compose.yml`
-* `workshop/exercises/pygeoapi.config.yml`

 To test: